hodyroff/scs-training/clusterstacks/presentation/05-advanced-operations.md

 - This customization capability is important for enterprise environments
 - Variables must match what the ClusterClass template expects
 - Proper documentation of available variables is essential
-- This approach allows standardized deployments while permitting necessary customizations
+- This approach allows standardized deployments while permitting necessary customization
 - For full details on available variables, refer to the SCS ClusterStacks documentation

 ----